For a quick search, use the text boxes displayed in the column headers of any

 Property identified in the first column, enter an appropriate

 Value for the property.
 For example, enter one or more device names for the

 Match column selections control which results to

 Union: Includes results where one or more of the criteria is met.
-If two device names are provide this selection will display results where either device is present.
+If two device names are provided, this selection will display results where either device is present.

-Intersection: Includes results where all criteria is met.
-If two device names are provided it will return results that contain both devices.
+Intersection: Includes results where all criteria are met.
+If two device names are provided, it will return results that contain both devices.

 Empty: Includes results where none of the criteria is met.
-If two device names are provided and this option is selected, the results will be where neither of the devices are present.
+If two device names are provided, and this option is selected, the results will be that neither of the devices are present.